 The first appointment wasn’t eventful and to my dismay, they actually didn’t do any tests because I was only six weeks.
 The doctor just gave me an overview of pregnancy and we chatted about the spotting.
 She told me to try not to stress about it and that was that.

-I so badly just wanted to get away and relax.
+So badly, I just wanted to get away and relax.
 I was so stressed and I knew it wasn’t good for the baby.
 Turns out I was about to be even more stressed.

 Yes, even more drama!